AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Automatically loaded user directory

   The directory :file:`HOME/.gps/plug-ins` is searched last.
-Any script in it is loaded automatically unless overriden in the :guilabel:`Plug-ins` editor.
+Any script in it is loaded automatically unless overridden in the :guilabel:`Plug-ins` editor.

   This is a convenient way for you to create your own plug-ins or test them